 - With the opening of the expansion, there are new traffic patterns into the garage.
-The older garage entrance will close, and a relocated entrance will open nearby for driving in and out of the garage.
-A second, new entrance and roadway has been added near the Firestone Complete Auto Care building, but the county will not have the new traffic light at this intersection operational until mid-February.
+A second, new entrance and roadway with a new traffic light has been added from Little Patuxent Parkway between the Firestone Complete Auto Care building and the Community Outreach building.

 - Once inside the new garage expansion, you can cross over to the older garage on levels 0, 1, and 5 (roof).
 Pedestrians walkways are located on each floor, allowing you to walk between the expansion and the older garage.